mandelsoft/documents/objectrelations/README.md

 What should be describable for authorizations and how should those descriptions be organized?
 Let's have a look at the existing mechanisms.

 RBAC is able to answer the question, who is able to execute a particular operation on an object.
 Here, only the operation type (like GET,PUT,...) and the identity of the concerned object is taken into account.
 The RBAC system uses `Role`s to describe permissions for objects inside a namespace and appropriate `RoleBinding`s to assign those roles to subjects.
 Both kinds of resources live in a namespace.  `ClusterRole`s and `ClusterRoleBinding`s are cluster-scoped objects and used to maintain cluster wide permissions on cluster-scoped or namespaced objects.
-This structure allows to asign namespace-only permissions to dedicated subjects and therefore meets the above requirements (point 1 is not considered here in detail).
+This structure allows to assign namespace-only permissions to dedicated subjects and therefore meets the above requirements (point 1 is not considered here in detail).

 To maintain authorizations in finer granularity than referring to namespaces and objects within is not really possible.

 With validation admission webhooks only modifying requests can be handled, but no read, watch or list requests.
-Basically they should only be used to handle value validation, but can technically used for implementing write authorization models.
+Basically they should only be used to handle value validation, but can technically be used for implementing write authorization models.
 They don't have a description layer, they are just specific implementations.

-Validating Admission Policies are a dedicated implemenation of a an validation admission webhook and therefore underly the same constraints.
-Their task is offer a formal declarative configuration with resource objects to describe again, value chackes as weel as write authorizations.
+Validating Admission Policies are a dedicated implementation of a validation admission webhook and therefore are subject to the same constraints.
+Their task is offer a formal declarative configuration with resource objects to describe again, value checks as well as write authorizations.
 They allow to describe modification authorizations based on labels, annotations and fields and their values of modified objects.
 But there are several more severe constraints:
 - it is not possible to follow relations between objects.
 For example: you may establish only a reference to a secret with a particular label value.
 - in contrast to RBAC roles and bindings, such policies cannot be maintained under the control of a namespace, their maintenance always requires a cluster admin.
 All description types are cluster-scoped.